team-leevio/happy-elementor-addons/readme.txt

 - [**Author List**](https://demo.happyaddons.com/elementor-author-list-widget-demo/) - Decently showcase your creative writers with the HappyAddons Author List widget.
 It will help you to display all of your authors in one place
 - [**WooCommerce Product Grid**](https://demo.happyaddons.com/elementor-product-grid-widget-demo/) - Are you struggling with showcasing your products in perfect grid alignment within WooCommerce?
 From now, you can display your products in grid views lucratively with HappyAddons Pro Product Grid Widget
 - [**WooCommerce Product Carousel**](https://demo.happyaddons.com/elementor-product-carousel-widget-demo/) - Wondering about a perfect WooCommerce Product Carousel widget for Elementor to grab the attention of your customers?
 Try HappyAddons Pro’s Product Carousel Widget to make it happen.
-- [**WooCommerce Product Cateogry Grid**](https://demo.happyaddons.com/elementor-product-category-grid-widget-demo/) - Sometimes you need to display your eCommerce products category wise to target a specific genre of visitors.
+- [**WooCommerce Product Category Grid**](https://demo.happyaddons.com/elementor-product-category-grid-widget-demo/) - Sometimes you need to display your eCommerce products category wise to target a specific genre of visitors.
 Our HappyAddons Product Category Grid Widget is the best fit for displaying WooCommerce Products category wise
 - [**WooCommerce Product Category Carousel**](https://demo.happyaddons.com/elementor-product-category-carousel-widget-demo/) - From now you can display products in carousels based on specific categories with the help of HappyAddons Pro Product Category Carousel Widget to make them more lucrative
 - [**WooCommerce Single Product**](https://demo.happyaddons.com/elementor-single-product-demo/) - Are you looking for a design element to design your single WooCommerce products in various designs?
 No worries, HappyAddons Single WooCommerce Product Widget will fulfill your desired goal.
 Check out the demos here.
 - [**WooCommerce Mini Cart**](https://demo.happyaddons.com/elementor-mini-cart-widget-demo/) - Want to increase your eCommerce store’s customer experience?
 Use the mini cart widget of HappyAddons to boost your conversion rate swiftly.

-### **UNIQUE PRO FEATURES OF HAPPY ADDONS TO WATCH OUT FOR**
+### **Unique Pro Features of Happy Addons to Watch Out For**

 The premium (PRO) features of Happy Addons truly make it stand out from all the other Elementor add-ons out there right now.
 You will get the below mentioned much talked about standout premium features in the PRO version of Happy Addons:

-### **CROSS-DOMAIN COPY-PASTE: APPLY THE SAME DESIGN TO MULTIPLE DOMAINS WITH A SINGLE CLICK**
+### **Cross-Domain Copy-Paste: Apply the Same Design to Multiple Domains With a Single Click**

 If you are creating different web pages with WordPress, you will often try to use the same elements of a web page to other pages over and over again.